 You see when I was going through my divorce, I made a commitment to myself that I would not date until my youngest turned 18.
 Yes, close your mouth-I actually made it to his 18th birthday.
 “I wanted to be available for them”, is what I told myself.
 At the time, my youngest two were ages 14 and 12, and I wanted to provide the best stable environment I could in order to help them through this transition.
 I felt dating during that time would be a complication for them.
 But what I didn’t realize at that time was that I wasn’t making that decision for them.
 It took me all this time, but what I realize today was that I made that decision for me.

 When my divorce was final, I had been a mother for 21 years-beginning at 19-married for almost 15 years and together for almost 19.
-And yes, I truly love being a mother.
+And yes, I truly love being a wife and a mother.
 But what I was really doing 8 years ago was preparing myself for a journey of self-love.

 Mothers you get it-married or single-when parenting we somehow end up last on the list.
 We don’t do it with a grudge, but it simply happens.
 Well I was subconsciously rearranging my list-I was moving myself upward.
 Today, I am number one on my list and I am not ready to add someone else above me.
 I have not fully taken care of ME-made myself a priority.
 Sure, I am comfortable going out alone but there is more to ‘self-love’ than knowing how to sit in a restaurant or movie by yourself.
 This is also the time to focus on my career.
 While I believe a man sets the tone for the dating atmosphere I want to make sure I am coming to the table fully secure not only emotionally, but professionally and financially.